Creekside Concerts & Movie in the Park | The Green at Boulder's Civic Area

 Yes.
 There is a professional film company taking footage of the event.
 When you enter a Civic Area event or program, you enter an area where photography, audio, and video recording may occur.
 By entering the event premises, you consent to photography, audio recording, video recording and its/their release, publication, or reproduction to be used for news, promotional purposes, advertising, inclusion on websites, social media.

 Yes.
 Personal cameras and cell phone video are welcome.
 We kindly ask that you do not bring large equipment or tripods.
 If you are interested in professional or media coverage, please contact the Events Manager to request access.

 What can I bring into the event?

 - Food (picnic baskets and coolers)

 - Raincoats, ponchos or umbrellas.
 Please be courteous in using umbrellas and respect the attendees sitting behind you.

 - Strollers (there will be designated stroller parking near the Information Tent).

 - Bullhorns or noisemakers

-- Bicycles or skateboards (bicycle valet and racks available)
+- Bicycles or skateboards (bicycle racks available near each entrance)